-&lt;sup>6 "Foundational professional skills" (often also called "soft skills" or "essential skills") are the skills needed for success in college, career, and life, such as, but not limited to, punctuality, communication, collaboration, and problem-solving.
+^{&#}x27;Foundational professional skills" (often also called "soft skills" or "essential skills") are the skills needed for success in college, career, and life, such as, but not limited to, punctuality, communication, collaboration, and problem-solving.

-&lt;sup>7 Work-based learning provides participants with work-based opportunities to practice and enhance the skills and knowledge gained in their program of study or industry training program, as well as to develop employability.
+Work-based learning provides participants with work-based opportunities to practice and enhance the skills and knowledge gained in their program of study or industry training program, as well as to develop employability.
 Examples include: Internships, service learning, paid work experience, on-the-job training, incumbent worker training, transitional jobs, and apprenticeships.

-&lt;sup>8 Non-duplicative (across education and training partners) assessments of participants' education, skills, competencies, assets, and support service needs as they move through a career pathway and its programs.
+BNon-duplicative (across education and training partners) assessments of participants' education, skills, competencies, assets, and support service needs as they move through a career pathway and its programs.

-Offer participant-focused education and training that incorporates flexible class formats, locations, and times that makes learning accessible and achievable for all populations.
-Strategies include, but are not limited to, modularized curriculum, contextualized curriculum and instruction, and virtual learning.

-(F) Enables an individual to attain a secondary school diploma or its recognized equivalent, and at least 1 recognized postsecondary credential; and

-- Create partnerships between programs that serve youth and adults of all skill levels to ensure that participants can in time earn a recognized postsecondary credential, as desired. - Enable participants to gain entry to or advance within a given sector or occupational cluster, facilitate efficient transitions to continuing education, and incorporate stackable and portable industry-recognized credentials. - Facilitate co-enrollment in programs administered by the core and required partners (as defined by WIOA), in addition to Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T).

-(G)Helps an individual enter or advance within a specific occupation or occupational cluster.
-Career pathways should:

-- Involve partnerships with employers to support participant educational and career advancement through on-the-job training, customized training, corporate training, incumbent worker training, and other work-based training strategies. - Overcome barriers to entry to ensure that participants with diverse backgrounds and experience have the opportunity to enroll and succeed in a pathway.
+- Encourage concurrent enrollment and early college credit opportunities that support progression through the pathway. - Offer participant-focused education and training that incorporates flexible class formats, locations, and times that makes learning accessible and achievable for all populations.
+Strategies include, but are not limited to, modularized curriculum9, contextualized curriculum and instruction10, and virtual learning. - (F) Enables an individual to attain a secondary school diploma or its recognized equivalent, and at least 1 recognized postsecondary credential; and Career pathways should: - Create partnerships between programs that serve youth and adults of all skill levels to ensure that participants can in time earn a recognized postsecondary credential11, as desired. - Enable participants to gain entry to or advance within a given sector or occupational cluster, facilitate efficient transitions to continuing education, and incorporate stackable and portable industry-recognized credentials. - Facilitate co-enrollment in programs administered by the core12 and required13 partners (as defined by WIOA), in addition to Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T). - (G)Helps an individual enter or advance within a specific occupation or occupational cluster.
+Career pathways should: - Involve partnerships with employers to support participant educational and career advancement through on-the-job training, customized training, corporate training, incumbent worker training14, and other work-based training strategies. - Overcome barriers to entry to ensure that participants with diverse backgrounds and experience have the opportunity to enroll and succeed in a pathway.